Pactum Lotharii: Bloodlines

 During this period for the Carolingian empire, we begin to see it split due to the death of King Louis, king of the Franks.
 During the splitting of the empire, a civil war began to rage between the three brothers, Charles, Louis, and Lothar.
-According to the article written by Sam Soulsby called “After the Pact: The Precept of Emperor Lothar 1 for the Venetians”, during the civil war between him and his brothers, this could be used to Lothar’s advantage because it would allow him more troops to use if needed.
+According to the article written by Sam Soulsby called “After the Pact: The Precept of Emperor Lothar 1 for the Venetians”, during the civil war between him and his brothers, this could be used to Lothar's advantage because it would allow him more troops to use if needed.

 Effects

 The historical significance of the Pactum illustrates an age of immense transformation in the Carolingian Empire, which sought to assert its authority over local and external aggressors.
 Lothar I required Venetian Naval support to counteract threats from the North, underlying the importance of maritime alliances in the Middle Ages.
 Moreover, the document can be interpreted as a reflection of the Carolingian Empire's broader interests in the Mediterranean Sea.
 As Lothar sought to consolidate the power of his empire over external entities, strong alliances with key partners such as Venice became necessary for their survival and well-being.
 This example of the interconnectedness of two different regions illustrates how local dynamics could influence broader imperial policies.

-During the rule of the Carolingian Empire in the 8^{th} and 9^{th} century, Venice remained a loyal member of the Byzantine Empire, even though it was a part of modern-day Italy, which was under control of the Carolingians.
+During the rule of the Carolingian Empire in the 8th and 9th century, Venice remained a loyal member of the Byzantine Empire, even though it was a part of modern-day Italy, which was under control of the Carolingians.
 There were militaristic attempts by the Carolingians to acquire Venice from the Byzantine Empire, to increase their foothold in the region and abolish the final holdouts of Byzantium in Italy.
 The Carolingian emperor, Charlemagne, attempted to conquer the city and make it a part of the larger “Italian Empire,” which was unsuccessful.
 Because of its status as a trade center, the state had immense amounts of power, making it possible for them to negotiate their continued alliance with Byzantium.
 It was also possible for the Venetians to keep their status as a part of the Byzantine Empire by still observing the governmental rules of Byzantium.
 They followed the same government structure as the main empire, electing dukes and a ruling clergy.
-There was also a standing treaty between the Carolingian and Byzantine Empires, in which the Carolingians would have to recognize the Byzantine rule of Venice in 814, which set the president for the eventual Pactum Lotharii.
+There was also a standing treaty between the Carolingian and Byzantine Empires, in which the Carolingians would have to recognize the Byzantine rule of Venice in 814, which set the precedent for the eventual Pactum Lotharii.
 The Venetians' extremely powerful navy was often requested by both empires to help fight adversaries of both empires and of Venice itself, in the Adriatic Sea.
 This military power is another contributing factor to the Venetians' ability to keep their status as a part of Byzantium.
 Although this is one school of thought as to why the Pactum Lotharii came into existence there are other possibilities as to why.